truenas/documentation/content/TrueCommand/API/data/retrieve.md

 ```

 ### Log Summary
-This API call does not generate a detailed log summary item
+This API call does not generate a detailed log summary item.

 ### Changelog
 * **v2.0**
-   * "tvid" input changed to string-only (remove support for a list of strings)
+   * "tvid" input changed to string-only (remove support for a list of strings).
    * "time_start" and "time_end" input formats changed to unix timestamp only.
-   * "raw_objects" input option removed
+   * "raw_objects" input option removed.
-   * "data_list" input option removed (replaced by the "metrics" option)
+   * "data_list" input option removed (replaced by the "metrics" option).

 #### See Also
 * {{< api-link "data/current_stats" >}}